dougeby/IntuneDocs/intune/conditional-access-assign-jamf.md

 ## Deploy the Company Portal app for macOS in Jamf Pro

-There are two ways that you can deploy the Company Portal app for macOS in Jamf Pro:
+You should deploy the Company Portal app for macOS in Jamf Pro as a background installation following the procedure below:

-- Make the Company Portal app deployment available in Jamf Self Service, or,
-- As a background installation so that users will follow the procedure below:

 1. On a macOS device, download the current version of the [Company Portal app for macOS](https://go.microsoft.com/fwlink/?linkid=862280).
 2. Open Jamf Pro, then navigate to **Computer management** > **Packages**.